About HEMA Scorecard

 Populating a Bracket

 If you haven't added any fighters the bracket will appear as an empty structure, with drop down menus of tournament fighters.
 If the event has had pools the fighters will be ranked in order of pool performance.
 From here create the desired bracket match ups and click Add Fighters at the top of the screen, or Add directly beside the match.
-Removing Fighters - To remove fighters from a match select the check box next to the match and click Clear Selected at the top of the page.

 Bracket Helper